 The loud bangs and flashing sparks from fireworks can be scary, even for humans.
 Just imagine if you are an animal and have no clue what’s going on?
-The unexpected noise during the Fourth of July festivities can often result in anxiety for your furry family members.
+The unexpected noise during the Fourth of July festivities can often result in stress for your furry family members.

 Here are 5 tips to keep in mind during the celebrations so your dogs and cats won’t get nervous, or worse, make a run for it.